 Syncing CRM data ensures GA4 recognizes converted customers, preventing irrelevant retargeting and enabling upsell opportunities.

-Analyzing GA4 and CRM data together helps optimize marketing strategies by identifying common customer journey trends.
+Analyzing GA4 and CRM data together helps optimise marketing strategies by identifying common customer journey trends.

 Challenges to Watch Out For